AndhikaWB/VSCodePortable/README.md

 VSCodium is not allowed to use any [proprietary debugging tools](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#proprietary-debugging-tools) made by Microsoft, including those that are embedded on extensions like [C/C++ extension](https://github.com/Microsoft/vscode-cpptools/issues/21#issuecomment-248349017), and many more.
 It seems that there is [workaround](https://aur.archlinux.org/packages/vscodium-bin-marketplace) but I don't have a clean way to modify and support it right now (feel free to open PR).
 I do use VSCodium on Linux though.

 ### Which development environments are supported?
-For now it supports Git, MinGW (GCC), Python, Java, Node.js, Go, Rust, and PlatformIO.
+For now it supports Git, MinGW (GCC), Python, Java, Node.js, Go, Rust, Flutter, Android Studio, Android SDK, and PlatformIO.
+Visual Studio build tools support is also (partially) supported, see my other repo ([BuildToolsInspector](https://github.com/AndhikaWB/BuildToolsInspector)).
 You can enable optional modification for each DE via `VSCodePortable.ini` (on the launcher root directory).

-When updating VSCodePortable from the [release](https://github.com/AndhikaWB/VSCodePortable/releases) page, please compare the previous file with `App\FirstRun\VSCodePortable.ini` in case I added support for new feature(s) since the existing config file will not be replaced automatically.
+When updating VSCodePortable from the [release](https://github.com/AndhikaWB/VSCodePortable/releases) page, please compare the previously mentioned file with `App\FirstRun\VSCodePortable.ini` in case I added support for new feature(s) since the existing config file will not be replaced automatically.
 Sorry for the inconvenience.

 ### Will XXX development environment be supported?
 Open an issue or pull request and I will see what I can do.